 The Importance of Normative Data in Interpretation Accuracy

 Normative data forms the backbone of accurate Battelle Developmental Inventory- Score Interpretation.
-The BDI was standardized on large representative samples stratified by age, sex, socioeconomic status, ethnicity, and geographic region.
-This ensures that comparisons made between an individual child’s performance and expected norms are valid.
+The BDI was standardized on large representative samples so that comparisons made between an individual child’s performance and expected norms are meaningful.
+In practice, examiners should always interpret results using the norms and guidance that match the exact edition administered.

 Without representative normative data:

-- The meaning behind scaled scores becomes unclear.
+- The meaning behind derived scores becomes unclear.

 - Poorly matched norms can lead to over-identification or under-identification of delays.